-2024-2025 PARENT/STUDENT HANDBOOK
+2024-2025 STUDENT & PARENT HANDBOOK

 To ensure that you are aware of all policies and procedures, please read the entire handbook.
 Please contact the school with clarification or questions about any school policies or procedures.
-Any discrepancy between the handbook and other documents will be reviewed and updated as soon as possible; Administration will defer to the more recent updates.
-The items in the handbook typed in green are changes/additions to the handbook.
+Any discrepancy between the handbook and other documents will be reviewed and resolved as soon as possible